 Norah Alimonos '21E

-Norah is the Senior Vice President of Global Sales for a leading provider of Corporate Ground Transportation Logistics Solutions.
+Norah is the S.V.P. of Global Sales for a leading provider of Corporate Ground Transportation Logistics Solutions.
 Providing services to major Fortune 500 companies in the banking, legal and entertainment industries in over 450 cities and 39 countries, Norah is responsible for leading a global sales team and overseeing operational areas related to general account management and quality assurance.
 She is fully responsible for tailoring all aspects of the account support infrastructure inclusive of technology customization, reporting enhancements, human resource allocation and development of client cost-savings initiatives.
 A graduate of Baruch College, Norah is a member of the Golden Key International Honour Society, graduated Summa Cum Laude with a Bachelor of Business Administration, and received an award for highest G.P.A. in her major of International Marketing.
-While at St. John's Law, Norah received the Dean’s Award for Excellence for fall 2017, and achieved the Dean’s List for fall 2017 and spring 2018 and fall 2018.
+Norah is a staff member for the New York Real Property Law Journal and received the Dean’s Award for Excellence for Real Estate Transactions, Spring 2019 and Commercial Real Estate Leasing, Spring 2019.
 Intensely passionate about pursuing a career in real estate law, Norah’s ultimate goal is to establish a local New York based practice specializing in residential and small commercial real estate.

 Joseph Carlo '20

 Joseph graduated magna cum laude from St. John's University in 2017, earning a B.A. in Criminal Justice and Finance.
-While at St. John's Law, Joseph has worked with the in-house counsel for the Federal Home Loan Bank of New York (FHLBNY), and as a law clerk at Goldstein Hall PLLC, Scamardella, Gervasi, Thomson & Kasegrande PC, and Marco & Sitaras.
+This past summer, Joseph worked with the in-house counsel for the Federal Home Loan Bank of New York (FHLBNY), where he worked mainly on negotiating and drafting contracts and drafting memoranda providing advice to the various Bank departments.
+His legal focus at FHLB largely dealt with mortgage law (assignments/recording, etc.), while also working on projects including SEC disclosures and data privacy.
+While at St. John’s Law, he also worked as a clerk at Goldstein Hall PLLC, Scamardella, Gervasi, Thomson & Kasegrande PC, and Marco & Sitaras.
 Joseph serves as a member of the Executive Board of the Real Property Law Society.
 In 2018, Joseph was awarded a scholarship from American Immobiliare recognizing his academic achievement, service and leadership consistent with the values of Italian-American influencers and innovators in the field of commercial real estate.
 He is also a recipient of the Dean’s List award for spring of 2018 and fall 2018.
 He has written several articles on real estate law topics, covering new housing market developments and affordable housing issues.

 Steven Cecere '20